-Atlanta didn’t get much milage out of Sheed either.
-They only played him 1 game and then traded him to the Pistons in a salary dump move.
-We all know how valuable Sheed was in Detroit and what they got from him was Chris Mills, triple double hungry Bob Sura and a future pick that eventually became Josh Smith – enough said.
+Atlanta didn’t get much mileage out of Sheed either.
+They only played him one game and then traded him to the Pistons in a salary dump move.
+We all know how valuable Sheed was in Detroit and what the Hawks got for him was Chris Mills, triple-double hungry Bob Sura and a future pick that eventually became Josh Smith.

-So what was Sheed’s stat line for his 1 and only game in Atlanta?
-20 points (8-24fg), 6 rebounds and 5 blocks.
+So what was Sheed’s stat line for his one and only game in Atlanta?
+20 points (8-24 FG), 6 rebounds and 5 blocks.